blurrycontour/zuul-gerrit/doc/source/launchers.rst

   The project that triggered this build **ZUUL_PIPELINE**
-  The Zuul pipeline that is building this job
+  The Zuul pipeline that is building this job **ZUUL_URL**
+  The url for the zuul server.
+This adds the possibility to pass ZUUL_URL to jenkins.
+If not set, ZUUL_URL is not passed to Jenkins and the job will not be able to query Zuul at all (unless the URL is hardcoded in in some fashion).

 The following additional parameters will only be provided for builds associated with changes (i.e., in response to patchset-created or